Skip to main content

 WEBHOOK HANDLING

-Triggering the research crew when payment lands.
+Triggering the next crew when a payment lands.

 WEBHOOK_HANDLER.PY